 This is in large part a strategic issue.
-Separation of powers, checks and balances, division of labor and specialization simply work better.
-These practices reduce abuse and increase results.
-The Divine Principle upholds the analogy of the body, with its division of labor among specialized organs, and rightly criticizes the entanglement of the Renaissance Popes with secular economic and governmental power structures.
+A system of separation of powers, checks and balances, division of labor and specialization simply works better than central planning.
+This system reduces abuse and increases results.
+The Divine Principle upholds the analogy of the body, with its division of labor among specialized organs, and rightly criticizes the entanglement of the Renaissance Popes with secular economic and govern-mental power structures.
 The church mission is not to govern society, train for technical skills or produce goods and services.
-That is the responsibility of the members.
 The church naturally advocates godly principles and values, enables individuals and families to separate from Satan, and nurtures a responsible citizenry.
 Rev. Moon did address the leaders of governments, but what he told them was a religious message, to get their personal house in order and then lead their nations based upon godly principles.
-He told them about God's ideal, the fall and the Messiah.
-That's the church's mission, to form families.
-Then families form people and the people form the secular world.
+He did what a pastor is supposed to do.

 Secular activities per se have no salvific value.
-Thus I reject the thesis that because the Messiah has to restore the secular world, economic, media or political activities can save you.
+Thus I reject the ethos that because the Messiah has to restore the secular world, our economic, media or political activities can save us.
 What our first generation swept under the carpet was Rev. Moon's sincere expectation that members would be witnessing and growing the church at the same time they were creating secular institutions.
-With rare exceptions, they failed to meet his expectations.
+With rare exceptions, we failed to meet his expectations.
 Evangelism is the most difficult mission, and people always choose the less difficult.
 That's why the third blessing comes last.